Watch the YouTube video for MEGA ideas for activities with things around your home!

 - Your child doesn’t need to be entertained, your child needs truth, your lap, fresh air (away from humans), and good books!

-Want to teach your young child about Hajj?
-Grab this!
+How to teach your young child about Hajj

 Need help with morning time?
 Grab this!